Ommoord

-Ommoord is a neighbourhood in the former borough Prins Alexander, part of the municipality of Rotterdam, South Holland, the Netherlands.
+Ommoord is a neighbourhood in the borough Prins Alexander, part of the municipality of Rotterdam, South Holland, the Netherlands.
 Ommoord is surrounded by the neighbourhoods Zevenkamp, Het Lage Land and Terbregge.
-It has around 25.000 inhabitants across 12.500 households.
+It has around 25,000 inhabitants across 12,500 households.
 Ommoord shares postal codes 3068 (south of metro line) and 3069 (north of metro line) with Zevenkamp.

 The river Rotte flows along the northern border of the Ommoord neighborhood and the former borough of Prins Alexander.
 Two recreational areas lie on the other side of Rotte river, Lage Bergsche Bos and the area around the artificial ski mountain, based on a former landfill, belonging to Bergschenhoek, now part of the combined municipal council for Lansingerland.

 Local administration

 Ommoord used to be governed by the borough of Prins Alexander, but the system of deelgemeentes (boroughs) has been abolished in March 2014 and powers have been returned to the central administration in Rotterdam town hall.
 Neighborhood committees have replaced borough administrations, but with very limited budget, the neighborhood committee for Ommoord has become window dressing, if not completely irrelevant.